Hossein Taeb: Personal life

-He lost a brother in the Operation Karbala-5 during the Iran–Iraq War and is married with three children.
+Taeb lost a brother in the Operation Karbala-5 during the Iran–Iraq War.
+He is married with three children.

 International sanctions

 Private property of Hossein Taeb is frozen by the European Union and he is not allowed to enter Europe because "forces under his command participated in mass beatings, murders, detentions and tortures of peaceful protestors."
-He has also been blacklisted by the U.S government.
+He has also been blacklisted by the U.S. government.